arghpy/C_K-R/chapter_2/notes.md

 If a and b are of different types, than the result is determined by the conversion rules.
 For example, if a si float and b is int, the result will be a float.

+## 2.12 Precedence and Order of Evaluation

+Operators on the same line have the same precedence; rows are in order of decreasing precedence, so, for example, *, /, and % all have the same precedence, which is higher than that of binary + and -.
+The "operator" () refers to function call.
+The operators -> and . are used to access members of structures; they will be covered in Chapter 6.
+Chapter 5 discusses * (indirection through a pointer) and & (address of an object), and Chapter 3 discusses comma operator.

+Note that the precedence of the bitwise operators &, ^, and | falls below == and !=.
+This implies that bit-testing expressions like `if ((x & MASK) == 0) ...` must be fully parenthesized to give proper results.

+C, like most languages, does not specify the order in which the operands of an operator are evaluated.